With Epkg you can browse the Emacsmirror package database using an

 This document is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-Epkg is a package that provides access to a local copy of the
+Epkg provides access to a local copy of the Emacsmirror package

-Emacsmirror package database.
-It provides low-level functions for
+database.
+It provides low-level functions for querying the database

 Epkg itself is not a package manager, but the closely related Borg 1 package manager makes use of it.